ryanoasis/vim-devicons/readme.md

     :let g:WebDevIconsUnicodeDecorateFileNodesDefaultSymbol='x'
     ```

+---

-* How did you get color matching based on file type in nerdtree?
+> How did you get color matching based on file type in nerdtree ?

   * my current settings are from: https://github.com/scrooloose/nerdtree/issues/201#issuecomment-9954740

 	```vim